paljs/docs/src/pages/prisma-admin.md

 1- with our cli `pal g`

-add in your `pal.ts` config file this settings
+add in your `pal.js` config file this settings

 ```
 frontend: {